 Spy Club is the kind of game that can have a lasting impact on the genre.
-With the introduction of the Mosaic System, the high-quality production and artwork, and the emphasis on a theme that is accessible and family-friendly, but not to the detriment of older gamers, it offers the kind of experience that I cannot wait to play again in its final form.
+With the introduction of the Campaign System, the high-quality production and artwork, and the emphasis on a theme that is accessible and family-friendly, but not to the detriment of older gamers, it offers the kind of experience that I cannot wait to play again in its final form.

-I wish I could go into more details on the Mosaic System and what it offers.
+I wish I could go into more details on the Campaign System and what it offers.
 Let’s just say that this is the kind of game that, with repeated plays, will offer a recurring but almost always unique and engaging experience.
 It’s something other campaign style games cannot always pull off.
 The storytelling integration here, combined with the theme make this one a blast and an easy recommendation.

 SUMMARY & RESULTS

 Spy Club is a spectacular coop game with beautiful artwork and an engaging, story-driven theme.
-The Mosaic System is unique and offers a whole new level at which to experience this game.
+The Campaign System is unique and offers a whole new level at which to experience this game.
 Highly recommended for anyone who enjoys coops, story-focused games, or campaigns with rising difficult.